Daniel A. Feeney, DVM, MS, DACVR

 Professor of Radiology, University of Minnesota College of Veterinary Medicine, St. Paul, MN, USA

 Use the Geometric Roentgen Signs (size, shape, margination/contour, number, & location), the Density Roentgen Signs (air, fat, soft-tissue/water, bone/mineral, & metal) and the Silhouette Sign concept (two structures of equal radiographic density cannot be distinguished at the point of contact).
 These will allow you to determine whether each of the organs and spaces listed below are morphologically normal (within limits of radiographic sensitivity) and to infer something about the Functional Roentgen Signs (continuity, intact borders or walls, propulsion, & excretion).
-Special radiographic procedures, if necessary, can be used to confirm or refute functional or morphologic abnormalities suspected on the survey radiographs.
+Use special radiographic procedures (e.g., upper GI study, air or barium enema, ...), if necessary.

 a.
 Diaphragm - all parts

 b.
 Portal vein-associated organs: